Lagrangian intersections and a conjecture of Arnol'd: Acknowledgements

 \section{Acknowledgements}

 I am deeply indebted to Weiwei Wu and Jun Zhang for helpful discussions when preparing this paper.
 Many ideas involved in this work stem from the excellent work of Hofer and Zehnder~\cite{HZ}, Schwarz~\cite{Sc,Sc2} and Ginzburg and G\"{u}rel~\cite{GG}.
-I benefit a lot from the fascinating papers by Biran and Cornea~\cite{BC,BC2,BC3}, Leclercq and Zapolsky~\cite{LZ} and Kislev and Shelukhin~\cite{KS}.
+I benefited a lot from the fascinating papers by Biran and Cornea~\cite{BC,BC2,BC3}, Leclercq and Zapolsky~\cite{LZ} and Kislev and Shelukhin~\cite{KS}.
 Without their pioneering works, the present paper would be impossible to finish.
 I thank all of them.
-I am very grateful to Professor Octav Cornea for valuable remarks and helpful suggestions.
-I thank Professor Lev Buhousky for explaining to me the main result in~\cite{BHS1}.
-I would like to thank my colleague Hong Huang for many useful discussions.
+I am grateful to Professor Octav Cornea for valuable remarks and helpful suggestions.
+I thank Professor Lev Buhovsky for explaining to me the main result in~\cite{BHS1}.
+I thank Professor Jinxin Xue and my colleague Hong Huang for many useful discussions.
 I wish to thank Professor Guangcun Lu for helpful remarks and for pointing out to me the work of Givental~\cite{Gi}.
-Additionally, I would like to express my gratitude to the anonymous referee for very carefully reading the manuscript and valuable suggestions which in practice largely improve the presentation of this article.
-The author is supported by NSFC 11701313 and the Fundamental Research Funds for the Central Universities 2018NTST18 at Beijing Normal University.
+Finally, I would like to express my deep gratitude to the anonymous referee for a very careful reading and many valuable suggestions which in practice largely help to improve the presentation of this article, and in particular bring about the appendices.
+The author is partially supported by NSFC 11701313 and NSFC 12271285, and the Fundamental Research Funds for the Central Universities 2018NTST18 at Beijing Normal University.